rachitnigam/rachitnigam.com/content/post/transpiler.md

 ## Lie #2: Transpilers are Simple

-BabelJS is arguably one of the first "transpilers" that was developed so that people could experiment with JavaScript's new language features that did not yet have browser implementations.{% footnote() %} Technically, ECMAScript features.{% end %}
+BabelJS is arguably one of the first "transpilers" that was developed so that people could experiment with JavaScript's new language features that did not yet have browser implementations.{% footnote() %} Technically, ECMAScript features. {% end %}
 For example, ES6 added support for generators (similar to those in Python) but a lot of browser frontends did not support them.
 Generators are pretty nice:
 ```js